Outpatient Surgery (cont.)

 - Most people receiving regional or local anesthesia also receive additional medications for sedation during the procedure.
 Some procedures can be done with just sedation.

-- Spinal or epidural anesthesia is the injection of a local anesthetic to numb the skin.
+- Spinal or epidural anesthesia is the injection of a local anesthetic into or around the spinal column to numb the skin.
 Before the anesthesiologist injects the anesthetic, the person is asked to sit up and lean forward over a pillow or to lie on his or her side in a curled-up position.
 The person’s back is also cleaned.
 With spinal anesthesia, which acts more rapidly, the anesthetic is placed into the fluid that surrounds the spinal cord.
 Epidural anesthesia involves placing a small catheter in the area outside of the spinal cord sac.
 Anesthetics used for spinal or epidural anesthesia initially cause a feeling of warmth, followed by a complete loss of sensation in the lower body.